Resources

 What is an Estoppel Certificate?

-An Estoppel Certificate (sometimes called a Status Certificate in condominium transactions) is a legal document that verifies important financial and legal information about a condominium unit.
+An Estoppel Certificate is a legal document that verifies important financial and legal information about a condominium unit.
 In Alberta, this document is issued by the condominium corporation and provides crucial information about the unit's standing within the condominium community.

 Content of an Estoppel Certificate